dongqianqi-888/data_management--case_study--spark-cassandra_in_ml-100k/README.md

     pip install -r requirements.txt
     ```

-3. Start your Cassandra server locally.
+3. Start your Spark and Cassandra server locally.

 4. Open and run the main notebook:
     ```bash